 Dry mouth is a common symptom, which can increase your risk of cavities.
 It can also make it more difficult to speak or swallow.
 Chewing gum or sucking on candies may help with this symptom.

-Dryness of the eyes often occurs.
-This can feel like a burning sensation or like something is in your eye.
+Dryness of the eyes also often occurs.
+This may feel like a burning sensation or like something is in your eye.

 Sjögren’s syndrome can affect the whole body.
 Some individuals have vaginal dryness, dry skin, fatigue, rashes, or joint pain.
 Sjögren’s syndrome can cause inflammation of organs like the kidneys or lungs.
 If you have constant inflammation, your doctor might prescribe medications to help prevent organ damage.
 These medications are called disease-modifying anti-rheumatic drugs.
 These help tamp down the immune system even more than immune-suppressing drugs.

-Tell your doctor about any medications or supplements you are taking.
+Tell your doctor about any medications or supplements you’re taking.
 Side effects of certain drugs are similar to the symptoms of Sjögren’s syndrome.

-There is no cure for Sjögren’s syndrome, but it can be treated.
+There’s no cure for Sjögren’s syndrome, but it can be treated.
 Treatment is aimed at relieving symptoms.
 Treatments that replace moisture are typically prescribed, such as eye drops or lotions.
-If an individual has joint problems, nonsteroidal anti-inflammatory drugs are suggested.
+If an individual has joint problems, nonsteroidal anti-inflammatory drugs are recommended.
 Severe symptoms may require immunosuppressants or corticosteroids.
 Getting plenty of rest and eating a healthy diet can help combat fatigue.

-According to the Arthritis Foundation, a possible complication of Sjögren’s syndrome is an increased risk of developing lymphoma, a cancer of the lymphatic system, which is related to the immune system.
-If your main salivary gland changes sizes or seems swollen, tell your doctor.
-Night sweats, fever, fatigue, and unexplained weight loss can all be symptoms of lymphoma.
-If you have any of these symptoms, call your doctor. .
+A possible complication of Sjögren’s syndrome is an increased risk of developing lymphoma, a cancer of the lymphatic system, which is related to the immune system.
+Tell your doctor if your main salivary gland changes sizes or seems swollen.
+The following can all be symptoms of lymphoma:

 Published By: Healthline Networks, Inc.